enderX10/Shader2Post/README.md

 6.When you added all the shaders you want ,you can run a command `/shadertoy convert` the converter should run without any issues (if you have any report it in the issues tab)

-7.Enable the resource pack in the settings
+7.Enable the converted resource pack in the settings

 8.Then you can turn on your posteffect using `/posteffect add @p <name of your posteffect> ` **Kepp in mind that some shaders might be copyrighted and you cannot distribute them**